 Mausoleo di Augusto

-From Via del Corso, we went on Via dei Pontefici to reach the Mausoleum of Augustus, or Mausoleo di Augusto, in Italian.
-This is actually a large, impressive tomb, built by Emperor Augustus in 28 BC.
+From Via del Corso, we went to Via dei Pontefici to reach the ancient tomb known as Mausoleum of Augustus, or Mausoleo di Augusto, in Italian.
+The first Roman Emperor, Augustus, and his family were buried here when it was built, in 28 BC.

 Unfortunately for us, it was under restoration.
 So we gave it a look from a distance, then headed down on Via di Ripetta, on the Tiber’s western shore.
 It was still hot outside, so we found our short break by the Fontana del Pianto to be quite refreshing.
 After that, we wandered around to find a nice place to eat something small and fast.

 I can’t find the name of the place, though, and Google Maps isn’t really helping.
 I found the table we sat at on the map, but I can’t find the front entrance.
 Google Maps is only showing fancy restaurants there and this was a small place, like a cafe with two tables out back and a couple of tables inside.
 Anyway, the place was charming, and the building across the street from the table was impressive.